chg-training/chg-training-resources/docs/sequence_data_analysis/building_an_ngs_pipeline/tips_and_tricks.md

   commands are.

 * And perhaps look back at the [first rule hint](#give-me-a-first-rule-hint) and the [second rule hint](#a-second-rule-hint) to figure out how to write them.

+* To make life easier you might want to use the renamed input fastq files [described above](#a-second-rule-hint) as inputs.
+(That way you don't have to jump through hoops to do the rename again.)

 Good luck!